Samsung’s new app uses emojis to help people with language disorders communicate

 “Aphasic patients understand emojis because they depict all aspects of emotions.
 The use of gestures, images and facial expressions is a function perfectly preserved in understanding and often also in the production of language,” said Polini in a prepared statement.

-Though detractors say emojis “dumb down” written communication, the symbols are for adding nuance to non-verbal conversations.
+Though detractors say emojis “dumb down” written communication, the symbols are extremely helpful for adding nuance to non-verbal conversations.
 One app even uses emojis to help children communicate about abuse.

-As Unicode continues to make the emoji “alphabet” more inclusive, the little symbols will continue to help more people express themselves.
+As Unicode continues to make the emoji “alphabet” more inclusive, the little symbols help more people express themselves.

 0